purple4reina/sample-apps/couchbase/README.md

 You will also need the code from my `utils.decorators` module in order to get the nicely printed transaction trace.
 If you don't want it, just comment it out.

+Be sure to replace your license key in the `newrelic.ini` file.
+I don't want your stuff in my account.

+Run the app my doing `python app.py`.
+Enjoy!